AdobeDocs/commerce-admin.en/help/b2b/manage-companies.md

 ## Column descriptions

-The **Company Hierarchy** view provides visibility on all the information related to company management in B2B.
+The **Company Hierarchy** view provides information about any company relationships defined for the specified company.
+For example, on the detail page for a parent company, the [!UICONTROL Company Hierarchy] displays all companies assigned to the parent.
+On a detail page for an assigned company, the view displays the parent company and any other companies assigned to the same parent.
 The main columns shown are as follows:

 |Columns|Description|
 |--- |--- |